samayo/Autolog/README.md

 $log->log("some $error ", $log::INFO, $log::FILE);
 ```
 ##### Inserting to database
-To store your logs in a database, you can create something like this
+To store your logs in a database, you should create a database with these schema
 ```sql
 --- database name can be anything, but table and columns should be as seen below CREATE DATABASE IF NOT EXISTS autolog;